Rommaninat Park

-Rommaninat Park or spelt Romaneenart Park (สวนรมณีนาถ, /th/, lit. 'delightful park of woman who was regent'), colloquially known as Khuk Kao (คุกเก่า, /th/, lit. 'old prison') is a public park located in the Samran Rat area near the Giant Swing.
-Rommaninat Park covers an area of nearly 12 acres.
-It was built on the occasion of Queen Sirikit's 60th birthday in 1992.
+Rommaninat Park or Romaneenart Park (สวนรมณีนาถ, /th/, lit. 'delightful park of woman who was regent'), colloquially known as Khuk Kao (คุกเก่า, /th/, lit. 'old prison'), is a public park located in the Samran Rat neighborhood of Bangkok, Thailand, in the Phra Nakhon district.
+The park covers an area of nearly 12 acres.
+It was built on the occasion of Queen Sirikit's 60th birthday, in 1992.

-the park is built on the side of what used to be the Klong Prem Prison, built on the royal initiative of King Chulalongkorn (Rama V) in 1890, modeled after HM Prison Brixton in London Borough of Lambeth, United Kingdom.
-The prison had changed names several times, most recently in 1972 renamed to Bangkok Remand Prison.
-In fact, the inside of the park still retaints some original parts of the prison building.
-The Bangkok Corrections Museum was also built including a criminal court building, guards building, and observation towers.
+The park is built on the side of what used to be Klong Prem Prison, on the royal initiative of King Chulalongkorn (Rama V) in 1890, modeled after HM Prison Brixton in the London Borough of Lambeth, in England.
+The park also houses the Bangkok Corrections Museum.

-A place for people to come relax and exercise, the park also features a water resource preservation system which uses water for plant watering brought from the nearby park.
-This water has already been passed through the wastewater treatment system and is further maintained by the presence of herbivorous Nile tilapia, which feed on phytoplankton to help keep the water clean.

-Certified guide dogs are allowed in this park.